Hans Günther von Dincklage

-Hans Günther von Dincklage (15 December 1896 – 1974) was a German officer and merchant, who was active as a spy in France before World War II and later during the German occupation of that country.
+Hans Günther von Dincklage (15 December 1896 – 1974) was a German officer and merchant, who was active as a Nazi spy in France before World War II and later during the German occupation of that country.

 Early life

 Von Dincklage was born in Hannover to a Prussian Major and the daughter of a German merchant.
 His grandfather was the Prussian General leutnant Georg von Dincklage, who was raised into nobility in 1871.
 Hans Günther von Dincklage served in World War I in the Prussian Königs-Ulanen-Regiment Nr 13.
 During the war, Dincklage was promoted to Leutnant and was discharged at an unknown time with the rank of Oberleutnant, possibly due to the dissolution of his regiment in 1919.

 On the 12th of May 1927, in Berlin, Dincklage married Maximiliane Henriette Ida von Schoenebeck (19 July 1899 – 12 September 1978), the oldest daughter of Maximilian von Schoenebeck and his first wife, who was of Jewish descent.
 Maximiliane's half-sister is the author Sybille Bedford.
 During this time, it is likely that Dincklage was active as a merchant in Berlin.
 He also began using the title of Baron, even though he had no kinship to the baronial family of Von Dincklage.